ebertm777/ebertm777/README.md

 ### 🚀 What I'm up to:
 - 🔭 Currently focused on leveling up my programming skills, aiming to go **full-stack by the end of 2025**.
-- 💻 Using **JavaScript, React, and Node.js** to build awesome web applications.
+- 💻 Using **JavaScript, React and Node.js** to build awesome web applications.
 - 📫 Want to connect?
 Reach me at **eber.tmacedo@gmail.com**

 ##### 🌱 What am I picking up these days?